 Narm: Potentially lapses into this whenever Revy decides to go on a philosophical rant.
 But of course, this is really just meant to show how pathetic and broken she's become as a result of a very rotten life.
 Her words ring hollow to the viewers because she's become hollow and is simply justifying her own way of doing things.
 Rock, naturally, tries to set her straight.
 Seems to work as she eventually stops ranting so much.

 The Scrappy: Chaka made number one on a poll of "worst characters" in the manga.
 Yukio was also on this list, though she's more of a Base Breaker.

 The English Dub is one of the best dubs out there, and one of the very best to come from The Ocean Group.
 It's telling that in direct contrast to most other anime, the vast majority of clips from this show found on the internet are from the English Dub as opposed to the original Japanese.
 Brad Swaile and Maryke Hendrikse are perfect in their roles as Rock and Revy, and Tabitha St. Germain is pants-shitting terrifying as Roberta, especially in Roberta's Blood Trail.

 Chaka in the Japan arc.
-He KNOWS that Revy's a gunslinger, from a town renowned for its toughness all over Asia...so, to attract her attention, he abuses and mistreats the man she's protecting, hoping to get her to draw her gun.
+He KNOWS that Revy's a gunslinger, from a town renowned for its toughness all over Asia...so, to attract her attention, he abuses and mistreats the man she's protecting, hoping to get her to draw her gun (in fact, Chaka only survives past his first appearance because Revy didn't have her guns with her at the time).
 Not to mention his treatment of Yukio, who has a badass protector of her own in Ginji Matsuzaki.